phone Call

 This field is for validation purposes and should be left unchanged.

-Common Questions, Answers About Nursing Home Abuse
+We Answer Common Questions About Nursing Home Abuse

 Neglect and abuse are distinguished by intent.
 Neglect may be the passive and unintentional failure to provide a nursing home resident’s needs.
 Abuse is the intentional harm of a nursing home resident.